lingster/cc-liquid/README.md

 > ⚠️ **PRE-ALPHA SOFTWARE - USE AT YOUR OWN RISK** ⚠️
 >
-> **CRITICAL WARNINGS:**
-> - This is PRE-ALPHA software provided as a reference implementation only
+> This is PRE-ALPHA software provided as a reference implementation only.
+By using this software, you acknowledge:
-> - Using this software may result in COMPLETE LOSS of funds
-> - CrowdCent makes NO WARRANTIES and assumes NO LIABILITY for any losses
+> - Risk of COMPLETE LOSS of funds - CrowdCent makes NO WARRANTIES and assumes NO LIABILITY
-> - This software is provided "AS IS" without any guarantees
+> - Software is provided "AS IS" without any guarantees
-> - Users must comply with all Hyperliquid terms of service
+> - You must comply with all Hyperliquid terms of service
 > - We do NOT endorse any vaults, strategies, or implementations using this tool
->
-> **By using this software, you acknowledge that you understand and accept ALL risks**

 ## Overview